LYZOFR/orobnat-api-php/README.md

 # Orobnat-API-PHP
-This is an unofficial API to get data from https://orobnat.sante.gouv.fr , which collected all water quality data from France.
+This is an unofficial API to get data from https://orobnat.sante.gouv.fr ( orobnat ), which collects all water quality data from France.
-Below description in French, but PR and Issue are welcome in al languages.
+Below description in French, but PR and Issues are welcome in all languages.

 ## Description